aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

             npm run build

-        You can also use the **npm run watch** command to compiles your code as you save it.
+        We recommend that you use the **npm run watch** command, which compiles your code whenever you save it.
         Run this command from a command window separate from the one you use to run **cdk** commands.

         .. code-block:: sh